jmjuanes/siimple/README.md

 | [@siimple/colors](https://github.com/jmjuanes/siimple/tree/main/packages/colors/) | Color palette for siimple. | :heavy_check_mark: |
 | [@siimple/preset-base](https://github.com/jmjuanes/siimple/tree/main/packages/preset-base/) | Base theme of siimple. | :heavy_check_mark: |

-The version of these packages are different from the main `siimple` package, but follows this convention: the version `4.x.y` of `siimple` equals to version `0.x.y` of all packages published in the `@siimple` organization.
+The version of these packages are different from the main `siimple` and `siimple-icons` packages, but follows this convention: the version `4.x.y` of `siimple` equals to version `0.x.y` of all packages published in the `@siimple` organization.

 ## Development

 Here are the instructions for building **siimple** from the source code.
-Before you get started, ensure you have [Node and NPM](https://nodejs.org/en/download/) installed in your computer.
+Before you get started, ensure you have [Node 14 and Yarn](https://nodejs.org/en/download/) installed in your computer.

 First clone this repository in your local machine running the following command: